Skip to Content

 Two deputies turned their cars to stop her, but she sped away briefly before pulling over and refused to get out, saying she’d been assaulted by an officer in the past and holding up a camera to say she was recording the officers, the deputy said.

 The deputy placed “stop sticks” in front of the front tire and the car was soon blocked in by two patrol cars.
-He said Carter was warned dozens of times to comply before a window-break tool was used to shatter the rear driver’s side window, then unlock the door and get her out.
+He said Parker was warned dozens of times to comply before a window-break tool was used to shatter the rear driver’s side window, then unlock the door and get her out.

-He noted that once arrested, Carter “somewhat complied” with being handcuffed but tried to bite the deputy’s finger when put in the patrol car.
+He noted that once arrested, Parker “somewhat complied” with being handcuffed but tried to bite the deputy’s finger when put in the patrol car.
 Once at the jail, they learned she’d slipped out of her handcuffs and new ones were used.

 Crook County dispatchers received several calls around 6 p.m.
 Friday reporting a gold-colored Volvo speeding eastbound on Highway 126 near the Crook-Deschutes County line, Sergeant Tim Durheim said.